sysid/rs-env/README.md

 # Development
-Tests for "skim" need valid terminal, so they are documented in Makefile.
+Tests for "skim" need valid terminal, so they are run via Makefile.
+Test for `rsenv select`: run debug target and check rsenv .envrc file.